Your employer's contributions

 - you are not contributing (for example, on a savings suspension or on leave without pay).

 Voluntary employer contributions

 Your employer may choose to make voluntary contributions to your KiwiSaver account.
 Voluntary employer contributions include any contributions over and above the compulsory employer contribution rate to employees:

-- on a contribution holiday, or
+- on a savings suspension, or

 - who are on leave without pay.